ampika-tnk/BADS7105-CRM-Analytics-and-Intelligence/Homework 01 - Analysis of customer behaviors/README.md

 ## Dataset
 The data comes from a survey asking about interests and consumptions of 30 things, e.g., Food, Contents, Activities, etc. The respodents are the students from the BADS7105-CRM class.
-The data is in excel format [Customer Behaviors (Responses).xlsx]
+The data is in excel format.
+[Customer Behaviors (Responses).xlsx]

 ## Methodology
 Tools: Power BI